alphagov/forms/design/prototype-version-7/task-list/README.md

 <br>

-- Changed table caption for the second set of tasks from “2.
+- Changed title for the second step from “2.
 Set form responses“ to "2.
 Set email address for completed forms“

 <br>